-In 2012, a 63-year-old German patient with type- 1diabetes (T1D) was transplanted with the βAir device at the Technische Universität in Dresden, Germany.
+In 2012, a 63-years-old German patient affected by T1D for about 40 years was implanted with the βAir device at the Technische Universität in Dresden, Germany.
 He was Followed-up for a period of 10-months.

 Persistent graft function in this device was demonstrated, along with regulated insulin secretion and preservation of islet morphology and function without any immunosuppressive therapy.

 • At the end of 2014, four patients who met the study criteria were recruited into an open labeled, pilot investigation study which aimed to evaluate the safety and efficacy of the ßAir BAP device containing donor human IOL.

 • The study was conducted at Uppsala University Hospital in Sweden.

 • The principal investigators were Prof. Per-Ola Carlsson and Prof Olle Korsgren, both full professors at the Department of Medical Sciences, Uppsala University.